CallMeFoxie/EmbeddedBOINC/README.md

 Right now this is being developed purely against aarch64, maybe eventually also amd64.
 No other archs are (from me) planned as of right now.

+Target devices that are thoroughly tested and developed against:
+- SOPine64 clusterboard (Allwinner A64)
+- Pine64+ (Allwinner A64)
+- QEMU (only for testing and development) (Generic Cortex A53 with AMBA PL011 serial driver + e1000)

+Added but not tested:
+- Tanix TX6 (Allwinner H6)
+- Orange Pi 4 (Rockchip rk3399)

+To be added when I get a development boards:
+- Raspberry Pi 3

+If you want another board supported it should be pretty easy - throw required modules into configs/kernel.conf and rebuild the kernel package and test it out.
+The rest should be universal.
+Then feel free to send me a pull request with the device :).

 ## License

 Probably MIT or whatever you want to do with it.
 There's no secrets, nothing special, just a bunch of shell scripts.